 Charlotte seems to liken to this man.”I’ve come all the way from London in the hope of meeting you.”
 They are now in the center of the screen.
 Seeming more equal in size and proportion to each other.
 The purpose of this is to let us know that he will not come to any harm to Charlotte in the end.
 Still wiping the humid sweat from her neck she asks “Why?”
 He fumbles a bit before he answers.
 “Well, we have met before you know.”
 Now they are walking along together back toward the house.
 He is holding his hat.
 He is a gentle sort of man.
 Very easy and likable.

-Unlike the film Baby Jane, Charlotte is a bit more obscure in terms of it’s cult status.
+Unlike the film, Baby Jane, Charlotte is a bit more obscure in terms of its cult status.
 I did hesitate to follow the plot straight through to the end, as I want to encourage people to either revisit Charlotte or feel inclined to see it for the first time.
-Bette Davis is one of the most compelling actresses of all time, and Aldrich’s portrayal of the tragic Charlotte Hollis as characterized by the genius of Davis, is nothing short of stunning and heart wrenching.
+Bette Davis is one of the most compelling actresses of all time, and Aldrich’s portrayal of the tragic Charlotte Hollis as characterized by the genius of Davis, is nothing short of stunning and heart-wrenching.
 I don’t want to spoil the film for anyone who wants to experience the rest of the film for themselves completely unprepared or reminded of how the spiraling narrative plays out.
-Therefor I’m going to add some images yet not discuss the dialogue any further than where it is now at the end of the post.
-Half way through the film, with characters a bit more developed and some questions added.
+Therefore I’m going to add some images yet not discuss the dialogue any further than where it is now at the end of the post.
+Halfway through the film, with characters are a bit more developed, and some questions are added.

-An interesting short tangent that will bring me to Patriarchy and Hollisport’s systemic problems., then the end of the dialogue with images and onto Part VI A visual journal with no telling leads.
+This is an interesting short tangent that will bring me to Patriarchy and Hollisport’s systemic problems., then the end of the dialogue with images, and onto Part VI -A visual journal with no telling leads.